relaystr/ndk/README.md

 ## [🔗 Dart Nostr Development Kit (NDK)](./packages/ndk/)

 Core package of the NDK.
+Go here for instructions on how to use the NDK. 📜

 ## [🔗 amber](./packages/amber/)